-- Olive oil: Use a high-quality extra virgin variety for the best flavor and antioxidant-boost.
+- Olive oil: Use a high-quality extra virgin olive oil for the best flavor and antioxidant-boost.

 - Aleppo pepper adds a mild and bright kick.
 You can substitute with Urfa biber or red pepper flakes.